nevillegrech/gigahorse-toolchain/README.md

 - Souffle 2.3 or 2.4 (We only test using the release versions, later development versions may work but are untested by us.
 Refer to Souffle documentation.
 The easiest way to install this is to use the release from https://github.com/souffle-lang/souffle/releases/tag/2.3)

-Now install the Souffle custom functors.
-Just navigate to the `souffle-addon` folder:
+Now install the Souffle custom functors:

 ```
-cd souffle-addon
+cd souffle-addon && make            # builds all, sets libfunctors.so as a link to libsoufflenum.so
 ```

-And run make to install:

-    $ make                          # builds all, sets libfunctors.so as a link to libsoufflenum.so

 You should now be ready to run Gigahorse.